AutoProsody: A Prosodic Feature Extraction Tool for Indian Languages: The AutoProsody Tool

 \item Steps 2 and 3 are repeated for $N$ iterations ($N=5$ in this case). \item After $N$ iterations, the resultant HMMs are used to segment the entire speech data again.
 These boundaries are considered the final boundaries. \end{enumerate}

-This iterative process ensures the accurate segmentation of speech data, enabling robust phoneme, syllable, and word-level boundary derivation.Since the tool is designed to support all three languages, language-independent phoneme models are also trained, where acoustically similar phonemes across the languages share the same model.
+This iterative process ensures the accurate segmentation of speech data, enabling robust phoneme, syllable, and word-level boundary derivation.
+Since the tool is designed to support all five languages, language-independent phoneme models are also trained, where acoustically similar phonemes across the languages share the same model.

 Syllabification involves combining phoneme boundaries to define syllable boundaries using a set of predefined rules.
 In this process, each vowel acts as the nucleus of a syllable, with consonants appearing at the beginning or end.
-The phoneme sequence is grouped into syllables in forms such as \( V \), \( C^*V \), \( VC^* \), and \( C^*VC^* \), where consecutive consonants are resolved based on language-specific phonological patterns.
+The phoneme sequence is grouped into syllables in forms such as \( V \), \( C^*V \), \( VC^* \), and \( C^*VC^* \).
 This systematic approach ensures precise syllable segmentation, facilitating subsequent linguistic and prosodic analysis.

 While deriving the phoneme boundaries, it is ensured that there are silences inserted at the end of each word, though their duration might be close to zero at several places.
-These silences are used to combine the phoneme/syllable boundaries to derive word boundaries as discussed in section \ref{sec:tool}
+These silences are used to combine the phoneme/syllable boundaries to derive word boundaries as discussed in Section \ref{sec:segmentation}.